stgran/LDA-Topic-Modeling/README.md

 For my purposes, I am only interested in patent abstracts, countries of origin, and application dates.

+web_of_science_data.csv contains the data I pulled from Web of Science.
+I originally pulled this data in seven separate files, and then I combined them using web_of_science_data.ipynb.
+This data file consists of four columns: 'abstract', 'country', 'date', 'month', and 'year'. 'date', 'month', and 'year' are repetitive but make it easier to use different date formats in the main code file.

 ## Input Data
 The input data is designed to be the results of a query from a patent database.

 Spefically, one would query the database with specific search terms (related to the technological area of interest).

-The lda_topic_modeling code takes .csv files with columns named 'abstract', 'country', and 'date' as input.
+The lda_topic_modeling code takes .csv files with columns named 'abstract', 'country', 'date', 'month', and 'year' as input.

 The data should, at least, consist of the following columns:
 - Patent abstract: 'abstract' should consist of strings of patent abstracts.
 - Patent source country: 'country', ideally, is a two-letter country code.
+- Patent date:
+  - 'date' consists of day-month-year dates.
+  - 'month' consists of month-year dates.
-- Patent date: 'date' can consist of day-month-year, month-year, or year data.
+  - 'year' consists of year dates.

 The code is currently designed for database results from Web of Science, which I access through the Claremont Colleges Library.
 The code may need to be adjusted to take input data from other databases.